 • loss of elasticity in the pelvic tissues.

-After reaching menopause, you still need a cervical screening test every five years until you’re 74 years old.
-You will usually be sent a reminder every five years if your results are normal.
-If your results are abnormal, you will need more frequent tests.
+After menopause, you still need regular cervical screening tests (similar to Pap smears) until you’re 75.
+You will need to get tested every 5 years if your results are normal.
+If your results are abnormal, you will need to do tests more often.

 Bleeding from your vagina after menopause is not normal.
-If you have any bleeding, spotting or staining after you reach menopause, talk to your doctor.
-They may recommend tests, including:
+If you have any bleeding, spotting or staining after menopause, talk to your doctor.

-If you don’t want to get pregnant and you’re younger than 50 years of age, you should use contraception for at least two years after your final period.
+If you don’t want to get pregnant and you’re younger than 50 years of age, you should use contraception for at least 2 years after your final period.

 If you don’t want to get pregnant and you’re 50 or older, you should use contraception for at least one year after your final period.

 There are many types of contraception available.
-Speak to your doctor to work out what option is best for you.
+Speak to your doctor to learn more about the different options.

-The risk of breast cancer increases as you get older and is most common in postmenopausal women.
-About 79% of all new cases of breast cancer occur in women over the age of 50 years.
+The risk of breast cancer increases as you get older.
+About 79% of all new cases of breast cancer happen in women over the age of 50.

-If you are 50 years or older and have no breast changes, you should have a breast screen, or mammogram, every two years.
-A mammogram is the best way to find breast cancer early.
-Contact your doctor for more information.
+If you are 50 years or older and have no breast changes, you should have a breast screen, or mammogram, every 2 years.
+Regular mammograms are the best way to find breast cancer early.
+Ask your doctor for more information.

-Learn more about breast health and breast checks.
+Learn more about breast self-checks and cancer screening.

 Diagnosing perimenopause and menopause